microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacentre_Modernization/Readme.md

 The goal of this exercise is to ...

 * measure the readiness and estimates the effect of migrating on-premises servers to Azure
-* create different assessment types and understand how they differentiate
-* review the assessment output to understand teh readiness and sizing recommendations
+* review the assessment output to understand the readiness and sizing recommendations

 ### Actions